 - Google isn't biased, of course, but it does own YouTube, which does very well in search results compared to its competitors.

 - YouTube has excellent tools for promoting your business from a video.
-"Annotations" are click able text in the video, inviting viewers to your site.
+An example is "Annotations" which are click-able text in the video, inviting viewers to your site.

-- It's easy to embed YouTube videos on many blogging and social media sites.
-WordPress sites can embed them without any plugins.
+- It's very easy to embed YouTube videos on many blogging and social media websites.
+WordPress sites can easily embed them without any plugins.
 Embedded videos don't subject the viewer to video ads.

 Disadvantages of YouTube